antmd/MailPluginManager/README.markdown

 #### Common Pieces

-* Add something to MailBundleView to see future os version incompatibility.
-* Write macros to access from mail bundles.
 * Make it use ARC!
 * Setup system to report system setup when requested by user/developer.
 * Determining relevant info about system.